dvelkow/barebones_numpy_neural_network/README.md

 - **Real-time Training Visualization**: You see it update Real Time on the terminal
 - **XOR Problem Solver**: The network is demonstrating solving the XOR problem, which is a classic benchmark for neural networks.
 - **Loss History Plotting**: Through a graph made with the help of Matplotlib after the training finishes you can see how your network improved over time
+- **Flexible Input**: Can be adapted to solve various binary classification problems.

 ## How to Use